openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when attempting to move an Ability to the foreground or background in Wukong mode.
+This error code is returned when attempting to move an ability to the foreground/background in Wukong mode.

 **Possible Causes**

-Wukong mode does not allow moving an Ability to the foreground or background.
+Wukong mode prohibits foreground/background switching for abilities.

-**Handling Steps**
+**Resolution**

-Exit Wukong mode before attempting to move the Ability to the foreground or background.
-Do not move the Ability to the foreground or background while in Wukong mode.
+Exit Wukong mode before attempting the operation.
+Do not switch abilities in Wukong mode.

-## 16000067 Ability Startup Parameter Validation Failed
+## 16000067 StartOptions Validation Failed

 **Error Message**